Ten Things Everyone Should Know About Child Protective Services

 What Happens if I Don't Let CPS in My Home or Take a Drug Test?

 CPS doesn’t always have to come into your home.
-If you do not allow CPS to come in when they've asked to come inside, they can assume you are hiding something.
+If you refuse when they've asked to come inside, they may assume you are hiding something.
 This happens to workers fairly often, so it is not as severe as not allowing a child to be seen or not allowing a drug test.